-Geologic cross sections (Roux, 1989) are included in Appendix B. A current groundwater flow map based on data collected in 2008 is included as Figure 3A.
+Geologic cross sections (Roux, 1989) are included in Appendix C. A groundwater flow map based on data collected in 2008 is included as Figure 3A.
 Historical groundwater flow conditions for the shallow upper glacial unit, deep upper glacial unit, and Magothy aquifer are shown in Figures 3B, 3C, and 3D, respectively.